 Navigating higher education within the correctional system involves unique challenges.
 This page provides answers to common questions and connects students, families, and partners with additional support.

 Does participating in C-CHEP affect my parole or sentencing?
 C-CHEP is an independent academic initiative.
 While completing a degree or certificate is a significant achievement that demonstrates personal growth and dedication to the Parole Board, enrollment does not guarantee a change in legal status or release date.
-However, please remember that the CDOC offers "earned time" to all college students based on your credits, so speak with your case officer to make sure you are tracking the ways your education is accumulating into "earned time."
+However, please remember that the CDOC offers earned time to all college students based on your credits, so speak with your case officer to make sure you are tracking how your education is accumulating into earned time.
+For more information on this issue, please see Colorado House Bill 23-1037, HB23-1037 DOC Earned Time For College Program Completion | Colorado General Assembly.

 Key Resources & External Links